 The cycle of research mentoring is continuing within UVI as the nursing faculty serve in that capacity for their students.
 Most of the nursing students have completed the “Human Participants Protection Education for Research Teams” online course, sponsored by the National Institutes of Health, Callwood reports.
 In addition, the students, along with faculty members who weren’t assigned to a specific position within the EXPORT center, have all been trained to work as research assistants.

-“We have exposed the students to grant writing and research, and they [now] know how research can drive nursing practice and provide the science [for how care is given],” Callwood says.
+“We have exposed the students to grant writing and research, and they [now] know how research can drive nursing practice and provide the science ,” Callwood says.
 “I believe if the students see the faculty engaged in this activity [of research], they will see the value in it and take that with them into their own practice.
 Then they can truly say, ‘there is evidence that what I am doing is based on hard data, and I am not just doing it because I think it will work.’”

 Empowering the Community